 |Do not touch the dead||Jesus frees from death, and the sting of sin is death (1 Cor.
 15)|

 The qualifications and regulations for priests do not imply a higher standard of righteousness, for there is no such thing.
-Therefore also, because there can be no higher standard of righteousness for church leaders, the New Testament's prohibition for polygamy among church leaders applies also to all believers: thus traditional Christian teaching opposes thievery, murder, polygamy, drunkenness, etc.
+Therefore also, because there can be no higher standard of righteousness for church leaders, the New Testament's prohibition for polygamy among church leaders applies also to all believers.
+Thus traditional Christian teaching opposes thievery, murder, drunkenness, and polygamy.

-See Also: See Pastor Enyart's article on Slavery in the Bible and his debate with a well-known Mormon polygamist Leland Freeborn.
+See Also: See Pastor Enyart's article on Slavery in the Bible, his debate with a well-known Mormon polygamist Leland Freeborn, and the tragic case of the Mormon church acknowledging that abortion is murder but officially consenting to the killing of handicapped children and others.
 Also, hear Bob Enyart's interview with Newsweek's Lisa Miller, rebutting her cover story about homosexual marriage during which Bob caught her red-handed, having intentionally misrepresented the Bible when instead of quoting Scripture directly, Ms. Miller quoted a secondary source that she knew to be incorrect.